ZaiFlux/ZaiFlux/README.md

 ###

 <h3 align="left">I am a first-year Computer Science student with a strong interest in cloud computing.
-I am currently developing my knowledge of cloud technologies and tools, and I am committed to continuously enhancing my skills in preparation for a career as a cloud engineer.</h3>
+I am currently developing my knowledge of cloud technologies and tools, and I am committed to continuously enhancing my skills in preparation for a career as a Cloud Engineer.</h3>

 ###